Read this page in Deutsche.

 Joe’s songs have been re-released in the U.S. and in Europe by numerous artists, including Linda Ronstadt, Ronnie Milsap, Glenn Campbell, Don McLean, Lynn Anderson, kd Lang, and many, many others.
 Joe Melson was inducted into the International Rockabilly Hall of Fame in 2002.
 At that time, Joe’s songs had over 15 million confirmed airplays in the United States alone, not including airplay overseas where his songs were said to be bigger than Elvis.
 Fifteen million airplays is equivalent to playing one of these songs continuously for over 85 years.

-Most recently, Joe Melson released a CD entitled Joe Melson – The Hickory Records Collection (songs written by Joe Melson, Roy Orbison and Friends).
+In 2007, Joe Melson released a CD entitled Joe Melson – The Hickory Records Collection (songs written by Joe Melson, Roy Orbison and Friends).
 This CD is a compilation of songs Joe recorded in the early 60’s on the Hickory Records label.
 These songs were recorded during the same era as the classic hits that Roy Orbison recorded at Monument Records.
 Notable vocal and instrumental accompaniment on this collection is Dan Folger, the Jordanaires, the Anita Kerr Singers, and Roy Orbison on backup vocals, Floyd Cramer on piano, Boots Randolph on sax, Hank “Sugar Foot” Garland, Harold Bradley, and Ray Edenton on guitar, Charlie McCoy on harmonica, and Buddy Harmon on drums.